drduh/YubiKey-Guide/README.md

 #### Use ssh-agent

-You should now be able to use `ssh -A remote` on the _local_ host to log into _remote_ host, and should then be able to use YubiKey as if it were connected to the remote host.
-For example, using e.g. `ssh-add -l` on that remote host will show the public key from the YubiKey (`cardno:`).
-Always use `ForwardAgent yes` only for a single host, never for all servers.
+Run `ssh -A remote` from the local host.
+On the remote host, `ssh-add -l` should list the public key from the YubiKey as a `cardno:` entry.
+Enable `ForwardAgent yes` only for explicitly trusted hosts!

 #### Use S.gpg-agent.ssh